-Of course the most interesting thing about this drop in is the switches.
+Of course, the most interesting thing about this drop-in is the switches.
 There are three switches with 2 positions.
 That means there are 2^n permutations, so 8 possibilities.
-Best is just to copy those from OR:
+The best is just to copy those from OR:

 1 1 1 – high only